Halimede

 Physical Characteristics

 The Halimede physical characteristics reveal a world of remarkable dimensions and properties.
 The Halimede radius measures 30 km, making it 212.4× smaller than Earth's size.
 The Halimede mass of 2.00e+17 kg represents 29860000.0× smaller than Earth's mass, giving this world substantial gravitational influence.
-The Halimede density of 1 g/cm³ (5.5× smaller than Earth's density) provides clues about its internal composition, while the surface gravity of 0.01 m/s² (981.0× smaller than Earth's gravity) determines how objects behave on its surface.
+With a volume of 1.25e+6 km³, Halimede occupies significant space in the Solar System.
+The Halimede density of 1.5 g/cm³ (3.7× smaller than Earth's density) provides clues about its internal composition, while the surface gravity of 0.01 m/s² (981.0× smaller than Earth's gravity) determines how objects behave on its surface.
 The low density indicates a composition dominated by lighter elements, characteristic of gas giants or icy bodies.

 Orbital Properties